linkerd/linkerd-examples/k8s-daemonset/README.md

 kubectl create ns linkerd
 ```

-Then, apply RBAC permissions for Linkerd 1.x k8s service discovery.
+Then, apply RBAC permissions for Linkerd 1.x's k8s service discovery.
 We first
-make changes to the `linkerd-rbac.yml` where we change lines 33 and 46 to
+make changes to the `linkerd-rbac.yml` file in the k8s-daemonset directory
-`linkerd` so that the default account gets RBAC permissions for the `linkerd`
+We change lines 33 and 46 to `linkerd` so that the default account gets RBAC
-namespace.
+permissions for the `linkerd` namespace.
 We then apply the file:

 ```bash
 kubectl -n linkerd apply -f linkerd-rbac.yml